krauters/github-notifier/README.md

 ## Contributing

 The goal of this project is to continually evolve and improve its core features, making it more efficient and easier to use.
-Development happens openly here on GitHub, and we’re thankful to the community for contributing bug fixes, enhancements, and fresh ideas.
+Development happens openly here on GitHub, and we're thankful to the community for contributing bug fixes, enhancements, and fresh ideas.
 Whether you're fixing a small bug or suggesting a major improvement, your input is invaluable.

 ## License